ekernf01/ekernf01.github.io/_posts/2025-06-29-virtual-cell-new-releases.md

 Shift and U. Toronto researchers have put out [new work on benchmarking](https://arxiv.org/pdf/2506.22641).
 The author list here includes Bo Wang, creator of scGPT, a method that has been used for perturbation prediction both on its own and as a component of methods like DCA.
 The central argument is that metrics such as mean squared error and Pearson correlation between predicted and observed differential expression are a bad choice because they favor baselines like the mean of the training data.
 Instead, we should use weighted $R^2$ or squared-error metrics that emphasize genes with higher deviation from the mean of the training data.
 According to these weighted metrics, GEARS out-performs the mean of the training data on the [Norman 2019 erythroid leukemia genetic interaction data](https://pubmed.ncbi.nlm.nih.gov/31395745/).
 The authors also hack GEARS to change the *training* loss to weighted squared error, and they observe further improved results.

 How should we view this in context of other recent work?
-On the Norman data, various metrics emphasizing the most differentially expressed genes have favored GEARS over baselines: Pearson DE Delta in [Wong et al.](https://academic.oup.com/bioinformatics/article/41/6/btaf317/8142305#524967483) and [PEREGGRN figure S6](https://www.biorxiv.org/content/10.1101/2023.07.28.551039v2.full#F10).
+On the Norman data, various metrics emphasizing the most differentially expressed genes have favored GEARS over baselines: Pearson DE Delta in [Wong et al.](https://academic.oup.com/bioinformatics/article/41/6/btaf317/8142305#524967483) and the MSE on the top genes in [PEREGGRN figure S6](https://www.biorxiv.org/content/10.1101/2023.07.28.551039v2.full#F10).
 New Limit's Ambrosia evals also eschew MSE in favor of a metric with more differentially-expressed genes upweighted.
 The new priorities and results from Shift et al. seem qualitatively in line with all this.

 But, there is actually a huge qualitative difference in methodology between this study and any other work I have seen.
 In this study, the weighting is not done by differential expression over controls.
 It is done by differential expression over the mean baseline.
 For any prediction P, you can show poor performance of P by up-weighting genes according to their observed distance from P in the test data.